canvasxyz/canvas/README.md

     over libp2p, and use GossipSub topics to broadcast actions.
 - **Eventually consistent and convergent**.
 Actions can freely read and write to a relational database.
-Every peer's database state will deterministically converge regardless of the order in which the actions are received.
+Every peer's database state will deterministically converge regardless of the order in which actions are received.
 - **Self-authenticating**.
 Every action is signed by a session key authorized by a cryptographic identity, e.g. a Sign in with Ethereum address or `did:plc` identifier.
 The entire action log can be